MarinCervinschi/OperatingSystem/shell/exams/tags.md

 expr $1 + 0 > /dev/null 2>&1
 N1=$?
 if test $N1 -ne 2 -a $N1 -ne 3
-then #echo numerico $1 siamo sicuri che numerico
+then #siamo sicuri che numerico
     if test $1 -le 0
     then
         echo $1 non strettamente positivo